-Laura Bohannan’s Return to Laughter (1954), originally written under the pen-name of Elenore Smith Bowen, is one of my favorite books to discuss the institutionalization of fieldwork as the core of US professional anthropology in the 1940s and 1950s.
-Bohannan’s novel reveals how in many ways fieldwork could and should have been the fulfillment of the Boasian concept of culture.
-Yet fieldwork–and especially the resulting ethnographic monograph as the ticket to a doctoral degree–becomes one of the most potent ways that culture becomes reified into homogeneous, static, and ahistorical accounts, cut off from the global flows that had made fieldwork possible in the first place.
+Laura Bohannan’s anthropological novel Return to Laughter (1954), originally written under the pen-name of Elenore Smith Bowen, is my favorite book to discuss the institutionalization of fieldwork as the core of US professional anthropology in the 1940s and 1950s.
+Bohannan’s novel reveals how fieldwork could and should have been the fulfillment of the Boasian concept of culture.
+Yet fieldwork, and especially the resulting ethnographic monograph as the ticket to a doctoral degree, becomes one of the most potent ways that culture becomes reified.
+Culture becomes homogeneous, static, and ahistorical, cut off from the global flows that made fieldwork possible in the first place.

 Already time had taken on a more individualistic and yet more seasonable aspect than I had been used to. . . .
 The rains began when it began to rain; when it began to rain, people started to plant.
 One could say that a man had done his planting late, but not that the rains had come late.
 (1954:68-69)

 There was no way, other than going myself, by which I could learn how many miles I was being asked to walk.
 One “not far” excursion put me to bed for a couple of days after a twenty-five mile round trip without food or water, whereafter I set out on a “far” journey equipped with lunch and water, only to find it less than four miles in all.
 At first I thought that their use of these words was incontrovertible evidence that they had no idea of distance.
 Then I figured out that “far” referred not only to space, but to time and social distance as well.
 (1954:52)

 And, as might be expected from the author of Shakespeare in the Bush, very interesting insights on language and social meaning.

 Return to Laughter, Social Organization, and Kinshipology